rubiaek/qwfs2/README.md

 - `qwfs_result.py`: Contains the QWFSResult class, that holds the data, and has saveto and loadfrom methods.
 - `generate_results.ipynb`: A notebook for generating the results in the paper.
 - `generate_results.ipynb`: A notebook using the output of `generate_results.ipynb` to generate the figures that are shown in the paper, as well as aditional figures.
-- `data\`: directory saving previously run restults
+- `data\`: directory saving previously run results

 ## Citation
 Please cite the publication if you use this code or data in your research.